Eastern Airways: Early years

 Co-founded by Bryan Huxford and Richard Lake, the airline started operations in December 1997 with a scheduled route between Humberside and Aberdeen with a leased Swearingen Metro, following KLM UK's withdrawal from the route.
-In February 1999, it purchased Manchester based Air Kilroe, thereby acquiring an air operator's certificate and a fleet of two BAe Jetstream 32 aircraft.
+In February 1999, it took over Manchester based Air Kilroe Ltd. scheduled operations, thereby acquiring an air operator's certificate and a fleet of two BAe Jetstream 32 aircraft.